MartinianoLopez/MartinianoLopez/README.md

 # About
-Self-taught programmer, but I also hold a two year college degree.
+I'm a half self-taught programmer.
+I like learning on my own, but I also have a degree in Systems Analysis.
+Right now I'm building some cool projects and looking for job opportunities.

 # Currently Learning
-- Electronics (Arduino and related projects)
+- React.js
-- Computer hardware & microelectronics
+- Electronics Arduino
-- Linux (Fedora)
+- Computer hardware & architecture
-- Space elevator astro-physics
+- Linux (Omarchy)
 - Archaic English
 - Strategy game development